awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 If you intend to use a console session or GPU sharing, you must ensure that your Linux server has a properly configured and running X server\.

 **Note**
-If you intend to use virtual sessions without GPU sharing, you do not need an X server\.
+If you intend to use virtual sessions without GPU sharing, you don't need an X server\.

 The X server packages are typically installed as dependencies of the desktop environment and the desktop manager\.
 We recommend that you configure the X server to start automatically when your Linux server boots\.

-The following tabbed content shows how to configure and start the X server on the supported operating systems\.
+The following content shows how to configure and start the X server on the supported operating systems\.

 ------
 #### [ RHEL 7\.x/8\.x, CentOS 7\.x/8\.x, Amazon Linux 2, Ubuntu 18\.x/20\.x, and SUSE Linux Enterprise 12\.x/15\.x ]

-**To configure and start the X server on RHEL 7\.x/8\.x, CentOS 7\.x/8\.x, Amazon Linux 2, Ubuntu 18\.x/20\.x, and SUSE Linux Enterprise 12\.x/15\.x**
+**To configure and start the X server on RHEL 7\.x/8\.x, CentOS 7\.x/8\.x, Amazon Linux 2, Ubuntu 18\.x/20\.x, or SUSE Linux Enterprise 12\.x/15\.x**

 1. Configure the X server to start automatically when the Linux server boots\.